onap/doc/docs/guides/onap-provider/index.rst

 ===============================

-The following includes guides and requirements are provided to describe tasks that an xNF provider of ONAP may need to properly set up an xNF for ONAP usage.
+The following includes guides and requirements are provided to describe tasks that an VNF or PNF provider of ONAP may need to properly set up an VNF or PNF for ONAP usage.

 .. toctree::
    :maxdepth: 2